 The abdominal muscles form a natural corset supporting your back and internal organs.
 During your pregnancy, these have been stretched and become weakened.
 Exercises will help you regain your body shape and prevent or relieve back pain.
 The deeper abdominal muscles may work at the same time as the pelvic floor muscles.

 You should start all exercises by lying with your head on a pillow, knees bent and feet shoulder width apart and arms by your side.
-My wife (Amy) will now take you through 4 simple exercises, which are also useful in helping to relieve wind and nausea following a caesarean delivery.
+My wife (Mutha Fitness) will now take you through 4 simple exercises, which are also useful in helping to relieve wind and nausea following a caesarean delivery.

 All the best,